A quantum Kolmogorov-Arnold-Moser theorem in the anisotropic Dicke model and its possible implications in the hybrid Sachdev-Ye-Kitaev models: Conclusions

 {\bf Acknowledgements }

-JY acknowledge AFOSR FA9550-16-1-0412 for supports.
+J Ye thank Fadi Sun for inspiring discussions on RMT and the collaboration on the possible quantum analog of KAM theorem in the various hybrid SYK models \cite{KAMSYK}.
+W.L were supported by the NKBRSFC under grants Nos.
+2011CB921502, 2012CB821305, NSFC under grants Nos.
+61227902, 61378017, 11311120053.
 CLZ's work has been supported by National Keystone Basic Research Program (973 Program) under Grant No. 2007CB310408, No. 2006CB302901 and by the Funding Project for Academic Human Resources Development in Institutions of Higher Learning Under the Jurisdiction of Beijing Municipality.